3 arrested after dozens ransack a Nordstrom store near San Francisco, police say – KION546

 “There was a mob of people,” Brett Barrett said.
 “The police were flying in.
 It was like a scene out of a movie.
 It was insane. … It was a scary scene for a moment.”

-Police have not yet estimated dollar amount for the stolen items, Hibbs said.
+Police have not yet estimated a dollar amount for the stolen items, Hibbs said.

+The incident followed a series of similar lootings Friday night in Union Square and surrounding areas in San Francisco, including at a Louis Vuitton store, a Burberry store, a jewelry store, a Bloomingdale’s, a Walgreens, cannibis dispensaries and even an eyeglass shop, Police Chief Bill Scott said at a news conference Saturday.

+San Francisco has been struggling with a surge in crime this year as it reopened during the pandemic.
+In the Central district, for example, larceny and theft incidents are up almost 88% from a year earlier, and overall crime is up almost 52%, according to police statistics.

 The-CNN-Wire